padilhaalucas/marley-spoon/README.md

 ### About Docker Configuration

 I use Docker to containerize our application.
 The `Dockerfile` sets up a Node.js environment, installs required packages, and sets the application to run.
-We also use a `docker-compose.yml` file to manage the Docker service, making it easy to build, up, and down the Docker containers through the `Makefile` commands.
+I've also used a `docker-compose.yml` file to manage the Docker service, making it easy to build, up, and down the Docker containers through the `Makefile` commands.

 ## Trade-offs and Shortcuts